 - A. The purpose of this bylaw is to better manage land development in order to protect, maintain, and enhance the public health, safety, and general welfare of the citizens of Hampden by establishing minimum requirements and procedures to control the adverse impacts associated with stormwater runoff. - B. The proper management of stormwater runoff will meet the following objectives: - 1.
-Reduce the adverse water quality impacts of stormwater discharges to rivers, lakes, reservoirs, and streams in order to Attain federal water quality standards, - 2.
-Prevent the discharge of pollutants, including hazardous chemicals, into stormwater runoff, - 3.
-Minimize the volume and rate of stormwater which is discharged to rivers, streams, reservoirs, and lakes that flows from any site during and following development, - 4.
-Prevent erosion and sedimentation from land development, and reduce stream channel erosion caused by increased runoff, - 5.
-Provide for the recharge of groundwater aquifers and maintain the base flow of streams, - 6.
-Provide stormwater facilities that are attractive, maintain the natural integrity of the environment, and are designed to protect public safety, - 7.
-Maintain or reduce pre-development runoff characteristics after development to the extent feasible, - 8.
-Minimize damage to public and private property from flooding, - 9.
-Encourage the use of Low Impact Development (LID) practices such as reducing impervious cover, treating and infiltrating stormwater at the source, utilizing environmentally sensitive site design, and, the preservation of open space and natural areas, to the maximum extent practicable, - 10.
+Reduce the adverse water quality impacts of stormwater discharges to rivers, lakes, reservoirs and streams in order to attain federal water quality standards; - 2.
+Prevent the discharge of pollutants, including hazardous chemicals, into stormwater runoff; - 3.
+Minimize the volume and rate of stormwater which is discharged, to rivers, streams, reservoirs, and lakes that flows from any site during and following development; - 4.
+Prevent erosion and sedimentation from land development, and reduce stream channel erosion caused by increased runoff; - 5.
+Provide for the recharge of groundwater aquifers and maintain the base flow of streams; - 6.
+Provide stormwater facilities that are attractive, maintain the natural integrity of the environment, and are designed to protect public safety; - 7.
+Maintain or reduce pre-development runoff characteristics after development to the extent feasible; - 8.
+Minimize damage to public and private property from flooding; - 9.
 Ensure that these management controls are properly maintained.